wlonk/arcadia/arcadia.md

 ### The Fairy

-The more you pursue and exercise your passions, the sooner the fairy will arrive, smelling your passion and seeking to feed on it.
+The more you pursue and exercise your desires, the sooner the fairy will arrive, smelling your passion and seeking to feed on it.

 > #### TODO:
 >
 > Kate: "The fairy needs to be a sea-change, for everyone at once."
 That means
 > that there needs to be something like the _Dread_ tower, something inevitable
 > but uncertain, that triggers the fairy's arrival.
-Tied to passions probably?
+Tied to desires probably?
 > Anyway, once the fairy shows up, something _really_ changes.
 >
 > Khaled: "The fairy should change our incentives.
-We could maybe have to choose
+We could maybe have to
-> whether to sacrifice what we've been doing to risk a greater payoff and greater
+> choose whether to sacrifice what we've been doing to risk a greater payoff
-> fall from the fairy."
-The fairy should have some system for straight up
+> and greater fall from the fairy."
+The fairy should have some system for
-> bargains and deals.
+> straight up bargains and deals.
 >
-> Can the fairy intensify passions?
-"The fairy tempts you, and so your passions
+> Can the fairy intensify desires?
+"The fairy tempts you, and so your desires
 > start to consume you."
 >
 > Kit: PC-NPC-PC triangles.
 This is the fairy's bread and butter.